Skip to main content

 Q: Should I pay off collections before applying for a mortgage?

 A: It depends.
-Sometimes paying old collections can temporarily lower your score.
+Sometimes paying old collections can actually temporarily lower your score.
 Consult with a mortgage professional before paying off collections.

 What's Next